standardforever/alx-higher_level_programming/README.md

-This directory contains file related to python programming task given by Alx school
+This directory(repo) contains file related to python programming task given by Alx school